zacfpearson/sentiment-analysis-mean-app/README.md

 This app depends on a MongoDB server running on the same bridge network with the resovable hostname `sentiment-analysis-db`.
 The easiest way to get a mongo database up and runnign is with their Docker image.
 `docker run --network=sentiment-analysis-bridge --name=sentiment-analysis-db --rm mongo:bionic`

+## Start redis

+This app depends on a redis server running on the same bridge network with the resovable hostname `sentiment-analysis-broker`.
+The easiest way to get redis up and runnign is with their Docker image.
+`docker run --network=sentiment-analysis-bridge --name=sentiment-analysis-broker --rm redis:alpine`

 ## Development server
 ### Dev
 Run `docker run --network=sentiment-analysis-bridge -p 3000:3000 --rm sentiment-analysis:dev`